Dano-Swedish War (1808–1809): The Danish–Norwegian army

 The Danish-Norwegian army combined consisted of 36,000 men.
 The Danish army could muster 14,650 men, but only 5,000 of them could be used for attacks against the Swedish.
-The Norwegian army had been prepared for a future war with Sweden since the fall of 1807, but since they were forced to organize coastal protection along the long Norwegian coast against potential attacks from Royal Navy warships who tried to sever the supply lines between Norway and Denmark, the army was in a poor state in late February 1808.
-The army ended up with a lack of weapons, ammunition, clothes, food and many soldiers had equipment that was close to 20 years old.
+The Norwegian army had been prepared for a future war with Sweden since the fall of 1807, but since they had diverted resources for coastal protection duties along the long Norwegian coast, it was in a poor state in late February 1808.
+The Norwegian army ended up with a lack of weapons, ammunition, clothes, food and many soldiers had equipment that was close to 20 years old.

 The Norwegian army was under the leadership of Prince Christian August of Augustenburg who at that time was President of the Norwegian Government Commission, which had been established when the Royal Navy had initiated a naval blockade between Norway and Denmark in 1807.
 Christian August would later during the war also be appointed Governor-general of Norway.